stgeorgeshurstville/bulletin/_docs/sermon.md

 order: 2
 ---

-[comment]: Please maintain the follow structure
+[comment]: Please maintain the follow structure.
+Items in quotation marks is what you need to update

 [comment]: ## Bible Reading
 [comment]: ### Prayer